aws/amazon-ivs-react-native-player/docs/usage-guide.md

 You can also set the video volume or its quality using component props.
 The whole list of available props can be found [here](ivs-player-reference.md#props).

-## Changing video quality
+## CHANGING VIDEO QUALITY

-In order to set proper quality, you need to get the list of available qualities that comes from `onData` callback.
+In order to set video quality, you need to get the list of available qualities that come from the `onData` callback.

 ```tsx
 import IVSPlayer, { Quality } from 'amazon-ivs-react-native';